-Had not God checked one set of people by means of another, there would have surely been pulled down monasteries, churches, synagogues and mosques in which the name of God is remembered abundantly would have been demolished.
+Had not God checked one set of people by means of another, there would have surely been pulled down monasteries, churches, synagogues and mosques in which the name of God is remembered abundantly.
 God will certainly aid those who aid (His Cause)

 (The Pilgrimage: 40)

 But that’s not all.
 Even those who had waged war against the Muslims and later relented and sued for peace were to be forgiven:

 If they (thine enemies) withdraw from you and fight you not, but send you peace, then God allows no way for you (to war against them)

 This jihad of the Prophet and the early caliphs was not without its benefits even to the conquered peoples, for it ended the oppression of one religious group by another and established a system of social justice based on the idea of human equality never seen before in history.
 The message was clear and went something like this: Are you for the Kingdom of God which includes all of us, or are you for your own community against the rest of mankind?.
 In this sense, the Jihad of those days should be looked upon not as a war in the sense we usually understand it, but as a means to a lasting peace, in other words A war to end all wars!